 With the holiday season here, it’s probably crossed your mind that homebrew makes a great gift for family, friends, co-workers and anyone else who wound up on the “nice” list this year.
 You are already proud of the beer you brewed, but when it comes time to give your homebrew away as a gift, you’ve got to be proud of the packaging too.
 You don’t want to give your brew away in a bottle with a half-peeled commercial label on the bottle.
 Spend a little time and make your own homebrew label.
-In addition to making your bottles look smooth, you can then enter those labels into contests (ahem, like BYO’s annual label contest held each year) and win great prizes!
+In addition to making your bottles look smooth, you can then enter those labels into contests (ahem, like BYO’s annual label contest held each summer) and win great prizes!
 For advice on how to design a great homebrew label, we asked the experts.

-Lindsay Blasquez, GrogTag Head Designer
+Lindsay Blasquez — GrogTag Head Designer

 One thing that makes a good label is humor.
 This is great because you don’t have to be an expert in design to create a memorable label if there is a quality pun or joke involved.
 I always remember the labels that make me laugh.